iTechKateJoyce/project-1/README.md

 * Build a game individually.
 * Be creative.
 * Render a game in the browser.
-* Design logic for winning & visually display the winner
+* Design logic for winning & visually display the winner.
 * Include separate HTML / CSS / JavaScript files.
 * Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
 * Use JavaScript for DOM manipulation.